-- 1. the Forestry Commission's Sales Recording Package (SRP).
-SRP was also used by Natural Resources Wales until February 2017. - 2. the timber sales system used by Natural Resources Wales from April 2017 (there were no sales by NRW in March 2017).
+1. Forestry England's and Forestry and Land Scotland's Sales Recording Package (SRP).
+SRP was also used by Natural Resources Wales until February 2017.

+2. The timber sales system used by Natural Resources Wales from April 2017 (there were no sales by NRW in March 2017).
 As standing sales by size category are not yet available from this system, no figures for Natural Resources Wales from April 2017 have been included in the Coniferous Standing Sales Price Index.